Efficient evaluation of quantum observables using entangled measurements: Introduction

-In this paper, we propose using entangled measurements in addition to TPB for the grouping of Pauli strings.
-Entangled measurements are measurements of entangled observable.
-Entangled observables are described by positive operator-valued measures which are not separable positive operator-valued measures~\cite{Hamamura2018}.
-The advantage of using entangled measurements is that we can achieve a smaller number of groups; however, we need to add extra CNOT gates to construct a measurement circuit corresponding to the group, and they may affect the fidelity of the resulting expectation value.
-We thus study the properties of our grouping from both theoretical and experimental perspectives.
+In this paper, we propose the use of entangled measurements in addition to TPB for the grouping of Pauli strings.
+Entangled measurements are measurements of entangled observables.
+Entangled observables are described by positive operator-valued measures that are not separable positive operator-valued measures~\cite{Hamamura2018}.
+The advantage of using entangled measurements is that it makes it possible to achieve a smaller number of groups; however, it is necessary to add extra CNOT gates to construct a measurement circuit corresponding to the group, which may affect the fidelity of the resulting expectation value.
+Therefore, we evaluate the properties of our grouping from both theoretical and experimental viewpoints.
+Furthermore, we also propose a sampling strategy to mitigate the covariance effect by a group of qubit Hamiltonians.

-The contributions of this paper are as follows: \begin{enumerate} \item Grouping of Pauli strings with a part of entangled measurements, \item Measurement strategy based on the sizes of groups to suppress the covariance effects, \item Evaluation of the effect of the errors caused by additional CNOT gates, and \item Proof-of-concept demonstration for a simple Hamiltonian on real quantum computers. \end{enumerate}
+The contributions of this paper are as follows: \begin{enumerate} \item Grouping of Pauli strings with a part of entangled measurements, \item Measurement strategy based on the sizes of groups to suppress the covariance effects, \item Evaluation of the effect of the errors caused by additional CNOT gates, and \item Proof-of-concept demonstration of a simple Hamiltonian on real quantum computers. \end{enumerate}